This article is about the 2005 video game. For the franchise formerly known as Yakuza, see Like a Dragon.

 |PS4: July 17, 2018|

-Yakuza, known in Japan as Ryū ga Gotoku (龍が如く, “Like a Dragon”), was the first game in the Yakuza series.
+Yakuza, known in Japan as Ryū ga Gotoku (龍が如く, “Like a Dragon”), was the first game in the Like a Dragon series.
 It was released on PlayStation 2 in Japan on December 8, 2005, in North America on September 5, 2006, in Australia on September 14, 2006, and in Europe on September 15, 2006.
-It received a high definition port in Japan as part of Ryū ga Gotoku 1&2 HD on PlayStation 3 on November 1, 2012 and on Wii U on August 8, 2013.
+It received a high definition port in Japan as part of Ryū ga Gotoku 1&2 HD on PlayStation 3 on November 1, 2012, and on Wii U on August 8, 2013.

 It later received an enhanced remake titled Yakuza Kiwami, which was known in Japan as Ryū ga Gotoku: Kiwami (龍が如く 極, "Like a Dragon: Extreme").
 It was released in Japan on PlayStation 3 and PlayStation 4 on January 21, 2016.
 It received a worldwide release on PlayStation 4 on August 27, 2017, and for Windows on February 19, 2019.

-In 1995, a Yakuza member named Kazuma Kiryu had risen in the ranks of the Tojo clan and was about to be given his own organization.
-However, he discovered that his childhood friend, Akira Nishikiyama, killed a Yakuza patriarch after the latter tried to rape a woman, Yumi, that both grew men up with at Sunflower Orphanage.
+<spoiler show="Show entire plot with spoilers" hide="Hide spoilers"> In 1995, a yakuza member named Kazuma Kiryu had risen in the ranks of the Tojo clan and was about to be given his own organization.
+However, he discovered that his childhood friend, Akira Nishikiyama, killed a Yakuza patriarch after the latter tried to rape a woman, Yumi, who grew up with both men at Sunflower Orphanage.
 Kiryu took the blame, was banished from the Tojo clan, and was imprisoned for murder.